Lately, you can find articles about church liturgy and related topics. I am happy about that for sometimes truly scandalous things happen.

 Psalm 68 was on the liturgy board that Sunday morning.

 Those who know the Genevan tunes know that the stanzas of Psalm 68 consist of two halves and that the second half begins on a very high note.
-It is as if you silently climb a full flight of stairs after the first half, and then you start again a story higher.
+It is as if you silently climb a full flight of stairs after the first half, and then you start again a storey higher.

 The congregation sang.
 The organist played with his whole body to squeeze every last little bit of sound possible out of the surrogate organ.